Director of Christian Education (DCE)

 What is a DCE?

-A DCE is a lifespan ("cradle to grave") parish educator who typically works as part of a church's ministry team with pastors, other staff members, and volunteers.
+A DCE is a lifespan ("cradle to grave") Christian educator who typically works in a church as part of the congregation's ministry team with pastors, other staff members, and volunteers.
 Depending upon a DCE's unique talents, skills, interests, and experience, he or she might lead a church's parish education program, children’s ministry, youth ministry, small group ministry, young adult ministry, family ministry, or music ministry.
-At Concordia University Chicago, you will have many opportunities to explore and discover how God is shaping you to serve in His Church.
+DCE students at CUC have many opportunities to explore and discover how God can use them to serve in His Church.

-The Chicago area is home to more than 200 Lutheran congregations.
-CUC's DCE program partners with some of these churches to provide our students with opportunities to explore and develop practical ministry skills through congregational fieldwork before they begin working in a church full-time.
+Chicago and its suburbs are home to more than 200 Lutheran congregations.
+CUC's DCE program partners with some of these churches to provide our DCE students with opportunities to explore and develop practical ministry skills through hands-on congregational fieldwork before they begin working in a church full-time.

-CUC's DCE students also have opportunities to lead and participate in social and spiritual events including retreats, domestic and international mission trips, Bible studies, and fellowship opportunities.
-DCE students form a close-knit community that not only provides support and encouragement while you're in school, but they also form many deep friendships that remain strong even after graduation.
+CUC's DCE students also have many opportunities to participate in and to take leadership of social and spiritual events, retreats, mission trips, Bible studies, and fellowship opportunities.
+CUC's DCE students form a close-knit community that not only provides support and encouragement while you're in school, but they also form many deep friendships that remain strong even after graduation.

-Concordia Chicago's DCE program offers two degree options.
+Concordia Chicago's DCE program offers two Bachelor of Arts (BA) degree options.
 Which track is best for you depends on your interests.

-- DCE + Illinois/Lutheran Teacher Certification (Dual Certification)
+- BA + DCE certification + Illinois/Lutheran Teacher Licensure (Dual Certification)

 For complete details, read our specific course information in the Academic Catalog.